The Rite of the Open Circuit

 V. The Act of Opening

-The Candidate is invited to open their device under the witness of the Circuit.
-They proceed slowly.
-There is no time pressure.
+The Candidate is invited to open their device before the Circuit.
+Let them go slowly.
+There is no clock on this.

 The Witness speaks softly as the Candidate works: